Dry goods: U.S. usage

-In the United States, dry goods are products such as textiles, ready-to-wear clothing, toiletries, and "grocery items (such as tobacco, sugar, flour, and coffee) that do not contain liquid."
+In the United States, dry goods are products such as textiles, ready-to-wear clothing, blankets, and "grocery items (such as tobacco, sugar, flour, and coffee) that do not contain liquid."
 In US retailing, a dry-goods store carries consumer goods that are distinct from those carried by hardware stores and grocery stores.
 Downtown Ann Arbor, Michigan had as many as 15 stores that sold dry goods.